RealIndrit/blender-import-openctm/README.md

 Import OpenCTM (.ctm)
 ====================

-This Blender plugin (add-on) allows you to import files in OpenCTM format.
+This Blender plugin (add-on) allows you to import files in OpenCTM file format.

 ![Example of imported model view](assets/big_workspace.png)
 ![Import option](assets/small_workspace.png)

 ## Usage

+- Downalod
-- Go to [Blender Extension Website](https://extensions.blender.org/approval-queue/import-openctm-ctm/#about) and download/install the Plugin
+  - Go to [Blender Extension Website](https://extensions.blender.org/approval-queue/import-openctm-ctm/#about) and download/install the Plugin (If available there) OR:
+  - Download from the release tags here on [GitHub](https://github.com/RealIndrit/blender-import-openctm/releases/tag/1.0.1)
 - To import: File > Import > OpenCTM (.ctm)

 **Note** Model might be scaled in weird way when imported, make sure to scale it to viewport size after importing it,